andreagf1996/portfolio/README.md

 When I'm not working, you can find me with my pups on a hike, learning some new skill on Udemy or Coursera, painting, or working out at the gym.

 Me gusta practicar mi español y ver muchos cortometrajes en LingoPie.
 También me encanta encontrar hispanohablantes con quienes practicar español.
 (Es muy divertido!)

+If you're curious to learn more about me, please feel free to reach out through my [LinkedIn!](https://www.linkedin.com/in/andrea-fagerman-817317193)